 Need help planning out your content?
 Check out my Impact Content Calendar here

 #2 Way to get more Engagement on Facebook – Reciprocate

-Do us a favor, think back to the last time someone you don’t typically engage with commented or engaged in some way with your Facebook content.
+Do me a favor, think back to the last time someone you don’t typically engage with, commented or engaged in some way with your Facebook content.
 Now that you’ve thought about it, go a bit further … When you went back to your newsfeed we would bet that you started seeing posts from that very same person, right?

 Facebook will always reward reciprocity.
 Why?
 Because it was designed as a social platform — meaning, be social!!
 Want more engagement on your posts?
 Engage more with others!

 Now, let’s qualify with what that does NOT mean;

 * It does not mean going through your newsfeed at rapid pace liking everything you come across.

 * This doesn’t mean commenting just to comment – be genuine, and mean it.